 By partnering with Integrity, you can rest assured that your site will be reviewed carefully and maintained regularly because our team is comprised of both digital marketers and web developers who specialize in technical SEO.

 Our technical SEO team runs site crawl reports to find out what the status of your site is on a monthly basis.
 This breaks down into Errors, Warnings and Issues (in order of high-to-low priority).
 Our marketing team can then work with our web development team to prioritize and assign tasks to the correct subject matter experts.

 Technical SEO doesn’t have to be complicated — but it should be addressed.
 We’ll help you.

 Want a better-performing, optimized site?
-Our team of St. Louis digital marketing specialists can help create and maintain your site’s technical SEO performance.
+Our killer team of St Louis digital marketing experts can help create and maintain your site’s technical SEO performance.
 Contact Integrity today to begin.

 Integrity Web Consulting is elated to announce the freshest addition to our awesome team – Marshall Welch, digital marketing and consulting lead.

 With the strict regulations set forth by the Health Insurance Portability and Accountability Act (HIPAA), it's crucial for covered entities and business associates to navigate these tools carefully to ensure compliance and protect patient privacy.